 Upkeep and maintenance of siding are essential to delaying deterioration, but when whole areas of siding are affected by rot, warping, and significant disintegration, those indicators should send signals to remove and replace current siding.

-As siding experts explain to those considering replacement, higher quality siding will retain its color and form for around ten years, and if siding repairs are mounting, then it may be time to consider replacing the siding.
+As siding experts explain to those considering replacement, higher quality siding will retain its color and form for decades.
+If siding repairs are mounting, then it may be time to consider replacing the siding.